Who We Are

 Expanding Health Care Coverage

-As many as 1.2 million New Yorkers are projected to become newly insured once Federal health reform provisions are fully phased in.
-To advance the implementation of health reform, NYSHealth is supporting a range of efforts to reach and educate consumers about their insurance options and how to enroll in coverage.
+Federal health reform makes sweeping changes that affect the availability, affordability, and funding of health insurance coverage in the United States.
+To advance the implementation of health reform, NYSHealth is supporting a range of efforts to reach and educate consumers about their insurance options and how to enroll in and use their coverage.
 Learn More >

 Improving Diabetes Prevention